 - Current Procedural Terminology (CPT) – This set of codes is used for procedures performed in physicians offices or outpatient services.

 - Healthcare Common Procedure Coding System (HCPCS) – These codes are used to designate procedures covered by Medicaid and Medicare.

-- International Classification of Diseases (ICD-9) – This is an set of disease diagnosis codes for quick identification.
+- International Classification of Diseases (ICD-9) – This is a set of codes to identify diseases

 Why Learn Both?